agabekian/data-structures-and-algorithms/java/datastructures/singly-linked-list-readme.md

 _void insert(val)_ The insert method takes an integer as an arg and adds the node with the arg val as the new head of the list.

 _boolean includes(val)_
 Takes target integer value as an _arg_ and returns true if the node's integer value is found in the list.

 _String toString()_
 Returns a string representation of the linked list.

-_void append(val)_ Append method, appends value to the end of SLL.
+_void append(int val)_ Append method, appends value to the end of SLL.
 Does not check for null input.

-_void insertBefore(val, newVal)_ insert the new node with newVal _before_ the node with the given value (val).
+_void insertBefore(int val, int newVal)_ insert the new node with newVal _before_ the node with the given value (val).
 Checks for null arg and if val is the beginning of thelist.

-_void insertAfter(val, newVal)_ insert the new node with newVal _after_ the node with the given value (val).
+_void insertAfter(int val, int newVal)_ insert the new node with newVal _after_ the node with the given value (val).

+_kthFromEnd(int k)_ Reverses(re-wires) the list and returns Kth value of the node from what would be the end of the original list

+_middle()_ Returns val of the middle node.
+Build on reverse() method which now have a counter to track list length.